Korea under Japanese rule: Economy

 In addition, 70% of the agricultural workers who made up most of Korea's population at the time were reduced to tenants of Japanese and Korean landlords who purchased land at low prices, and they had to pay high rents of 50–70%.
 As a result, many Koreans left for Manchuria and settled down, becoming the foundation of Korean in China.

-After 1927, the Government-General of Korea established the “Twelve-Year Railway Plan” in discussions with the Korean Private Railway Association.
-In addition to the existing Hamgyŏng Line and P'yŏngwŏn Line, new routes were constructed such as the Domun, Hyesan, Manpo, Donghae, Gyeongjeon, and Paekmu Lines.
-This action aimed to facilitate the active development and efficient transportation of mineral resources distributed across the Northern Korea.
+After 1927, the Government-General of Korea established the "Twelve-Year Railway Plan" in discussions with the Korean Private Railway Association.
+In addition to the existing Hamgyŏng Line and P'yŏngwŏn Line, new routes were constructed, such as the Domun, Hyesan, Manpo, Donghae, Gyeongjeon, and Paekmu Lines.
+This action aimed to facilitate the active development and efficient transportation of mineral resources distributed across northern Korea.
 During the Japanese colonial period, substantial progress was made in railway construction across the Korean Peninsula.
 Japan actively purchased privately owned railways and at the same time, established large-scale development plans.
-As the railroad network on the Korean Peninsula neared completion, the military railroad system intended by Japan for invasion of continent and colonial control also took on an almost complete form.
+As the railroad network on the Korean Peninsula neared completion, the military railroad system intended by Japan for invasion of the continent and colonial control also took on an almost complete form.

 The railways were intended for the transportation of war materials as well as for generating economic benefits from Joseon.
-The construction of railways was necessary for developing Korea’s resource base, establishing the foundations of colonial governance, and expanding the regional economic infrastructure.
+The construction of railways was necessary for developing Korea's resource base, establishing the foundations of colonial governance, and expanding the regional economic infrastructure.
 Government-operated railways were implemented by the Government-General of Korea, while private railways were constructed by regional private railway companies.
-Through the development of Korea’s resources, government-operated railways aimed to expand Japan’s economic benefits and to consolidate the foundations of colonial governance.
+Through the development of Korea's resources, government-operated railways aimed to expand Japan's economic benefits and to consolidate the foundations of colonial governance.
 However, behind this initiative, there were continuous demands for railroad establishment by Japanese capitalists, centered around Japanese chambers of commerce seeking to expand economic benefits in Korea.
 Due to them, it was possible for the railway to be constructed.

 The Japanese government created a system of colonial mercantilism, requiring construction of significant transportation infrastructure on the Korean Peninsula for the purpose of extracting and exploiting resources such as raw materials (timber), foodstuff (mostly rice and fish), and mineral resources (coal and iron ore).
 The Japanese developed port facilities and an extensive railway system which included a main trunk railway from the southern port city of Pusan through the capital of Seoul and north to the Chinese border.
 This infrastructure was intended not only to facilitate a colonial mercantilist economy, but was also viewed as a strategic necessity for the Japanese military to control Korea and to move large numbers of troops and materials to the Chinese border at short notice.